WheelsMcFantini/crabada-automation/README.md

 I think it would be super cool to get something like this working for the battle game.

 This project can run locally or in GCP.
-I ran mine in GCP but will include instructions for both, local first.
+I ran mine in GCP but will include instructions for local first, GCP if they don't nerf idle game rewards.

 Locally, you'll want to provide a dotenv file in crabada-automation with the following variables: